 How to synchronize my WordPress Media Library?

-In your WordPress menu, under the Cloudinary plugin, you can access the Sync Media tab in order to configure how to synchronize your WordPress Media Libary.
+In your WordPress menu, under the Cloudinary plugin, you can access the Sync Settings by clicking on the Media Settings section then the Sync tab in order to configure how to synchronize your WordPress Media Libary.

 When you install the plugin, the Sync Method will be set to Auto Sync by default.

 Auto Sync: After the plugin is installed, all your assets will be automatically synchronized to your Cloudinary Media Library.
 When adding new assets to your WordPress Media Library, those assets will also be synchronized to your Cloudinary Media Library